Do you know which way is up? It sounds like a trick question, and it is.

-I don't have an answer, yet.
-The advice is to "just do it."
+I don’t have an answer, yet.
+The advice is to “just do it.”
 Yes, easy to say not so easy to do.
-I clearly can't "just do it."
+I clearly can’t “just do it.”
 I think the best way is to take baby steps.
-The hardest part for me is to engage a stranger, not keeping conversation going.
-So, my "up" direction is to start conversations with strangers I have to engage regularly as part of my daily life.
+The hardest part for me is to engage a stranger, not keeping the conversation going.
+So, my “up” direction is to start conversations with strangers I have to engage regularly as part of my daily life.
 Cashiers would be the perfect example.
 I have to engage them, so why not have some small talk instead of silence?

 One thing my professor recommended is to engage people on the bus in small talk.
 The first step, he said, is to sit next to people you perceive to be more open to small talk and try to engage them.
-The second step, is to sit in the front row of the bus where you don't have any control of who sits next to you and engage them.
+The second step is to sit in the front row of the bus where you don’t have any control of who sits next to you and engage them.
 Got my bus pass, just need to find time to do it.
 Great advice.

 Hitting the bottom helped me figure out which way is up.
 Sometimes that’s the only way to be able to propel yourself up.